MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications-temp.md

 ![inline suggestion cancel delivery delay](../../Images/mya/use/sugg-out-tasks.png)

-You can select See my tasks to see and follow up on the potentially outstanding task in Insights.
-As shown in this graphic, you can open the related task (Re: group manager docs) for more details, or select Mark as done or Not a task to remove it from your task list.
+You can select **See my tasks** to see and follow up on the potentially outstanding task in Insights.
+As shown in this image, you can open the related task (Re: group manager docs) for more details, or select **Mark as done** or **Not a task** to remove it from your task list.

 ![inline suggestion cancel delivery delay](../../Images/mya/use/mark-as-done.png)

 ## Get more time to focus

-When reading a calendar invitation, you might see a suggestion to Book time for focused work (if you have a heavy meeting load) so that you get more time to do deep work and reclaim calendar for work that matters most.
+While reading a calendar invitation, you might see a suggestion to **Book time for focused work** (if you have a heavy meeting load) so that you get more time to do deep work and reclaim your calendar for work that matters most.

 ![inline suggestion cancel delivery delay](../../Images/mya/use/more-time-to-focus.png)

-You can select **See suggested times**, which opens a panel that displays all the time available to focus in the coming week, with a couple of available slots every day.
+Select **See suggested times** to open a pane that displays all the time available to focus in the coming week, with a couple of available slots every day.
 With one click you can add focus time to your calendar and get ready for distraction-free deep work.
 You can also book all available time for focused work with one click, thus setting you up for focused work over a longer duration.

 ![inline suggestion cancel delivery delay](../../Images/mya/use/book-focus-time.png)

 ## Protect your focus time

-When reading a calendar invitation, you might see a suggestion to protect your focus time block, by suggesting that you move a booked focus session to another time when a meeting request conflicts with it or by suggesting other alternative meeting times.
+If a meeting request conflicts with an existing focus-time block, you might see a suggestion to protect your focus-time block by moving the focus time to another time or to meet at another time.

 ![inline suggestion cancel delivery delay](../../Images/mya/use/protect-focus-time.png)